UniMath/agda-unimath/CODINGSTYLE.md

   We therefore prefer naming the projections.
 When a type of the form `Σ A B` is given a name, naming its projections too can enhance readability and will provide more informative responses when jumping to the definition.
+  Furthermore, it makes it easier to change the definition later on.
 - Lastly, we recommend not naming constructions after infix notation of operations included in them.
 Preferring primary prefix notation over infix notation can help keep our code consistent.
 For example, it's preferred to use